Sodium ortho-phenylphenate (SOPP) - information sheet

 - Based upon a comparison of levels to which Canadians may be exposed to SOPP, and levels associated with health effects, it was determined that there is low risk of harm to human health from SOPP.

-- Also, based upon the outcome of the ERC Approach, SOPP is considered unlikely to be causing ecological harm.
+- Based upon the outcome of the ERC Approach, SOPP is considered unlikely to be causing ecological harm.

-- The Government is proposing that SOPP is not harmful to human health at levels of exposure considered in the assessment, and that this substance is not entering the environment at levels that are harmful to the environment.
+- The Government concluded that SOPP is not harmful to human health at levels of exposure considered in the assessment, and that this substance is not entering the environment at levels that are harmful.

-- Although SOPP is not considered to be harmful to human health at current levels of exposure, this substance is considered to have health effects of concern.
-There may be a concern if exposure to SOPP was to increase.
+- Although SOPP is not considered to be harmful at current levels of exposure, this substance is considered to have health effects of concern (potential to cause cancer).
+Therefore, there may be a potential risk if exposure to SOPP were to increase.

 - SOPP may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly, according to municipal or local guidelines.

 - Date modified: